Charging an electric car

-This setup provides between 2 and 5 miles per hour.
-In most cases, charging your car at home overnight with an L1 charger will be enough to meet the needs of your daily commute if you travel less than 40-60 miles a day and have all night to charge.
+Level 1 charging provides 2 to 5 miles of range per hour.
+In most cases, charging your car overnight with this charger will be enough to meet your needs if you have a short commute or use your electric car mostly for running errands.

 Level 2 Charging

 CHARGING RATE: 10-25 miles of range per hour